CatJams/CatJams.github.io/index.md

 ### Jacob
 * Website looks nice and everything works well
 * The chatbot gives good responses.
-Likes that the chatbot can detect questions that are written in an odd way as well
+Likes that the chatbot can detect questions that are written in weird ways
 * Footer should be attached to the bottom of the page.
 It looks weird on smaller pages.

 ## Developer Guide